joelparkerhenderson/github-special-files-and-paths/README.md

   * `/docs` (a typical documention directory)

+  * TODO: any other special directories?

 There are exceptions, such as the PULL_REQUESTS_TEMPLATES directory, which contains special files.

-TODO: any other special directories?

-These files are sometimes called "community health files" or "metadata files" or "recommended repository files" or "well-known files".
+These files are sometimes also known as:

+  * community health files

+  * recommended repository files

+  * well-known files and well-known directories

-TODO: any other terminology?
+  * TODO: any other terminology?

 Some of the file names have a very long history.

-For example the file name `README` is a convention that goes far back to the 1980's or earlier.
+  * For example the file name `README` is a convention that goes far back to the 1980's or earlier.

-Some of the file names are unique to GitHub as far as we know; for example the name `CODEOWNERS` and its syntax were created by GitHub staff.
+Some of the file names are unique to GitHub as far as we know.

+  * For example the name `CODEOWNERS` and its syntax were created by GitHub staff.

 ## Community profile checklist